ooni/code-style/Readme.md

 When tagging a release all you have to do is call the tag with the version number with a leading `v`.

-Tags should be created using the command:
+Tags must not be created from GitHub, since it's important that they are signed.
+This is the command you can use:

 ```
 git tag -s -a v$MAJOR.$MINOR.$PATH